Policies

 Degraded

-Customer level 3
+Client level 3

-Smaller with normal service
+Minor with normal service

-The service is available but not compliant
+The service is available but not compliant.

 Customer level 4